Yohammed18/Python1On1/README.md

   -  class & objects
   -  inheritance

 Again this is a quick overview on the basic of python.
-For more information and proper documentation visit Python's home page ***https://docs.python.org/3/***
+For more in depth information and proper documentation on all things Python, visit Python's home page ***https://docs.python.org/3/tutorial/index.html***